-THE proportion of vacant positions for registered nurses in hospitals doubled between September 1985, and December 1986, reaching the levels of the last national nursing shortage of 1979.
-Current reports of vacancies are perplexing in the light of the size of the nation's supply of nurses.
-The output of nurses has doubled over the past 30 years, greatly exceeding the population growth, and licensed registered nurses now number 21 million.
-Between 1977 and 1984 alone, the number of employed nurses increased by 55 percent, as compared with an 8 percent growth in population?
-Intuitively, it would seem that an increased number of nurses would be the solution, but the problem persists nevertheless.
+THE proportion of vacant positions for registered nurses in hospitals doubled between September 1985 and December 1986. reaching the levels of the last national nursing shortage of 1979 Current reports of vacancies are perplexing in the light of the size of the nation's supply of nurses.
+The output of nurses has doubled over the past 30 years, greatly exceeding the population growth, and licensed registered nurses now number 2 1 million.
+Between 1977 and 1984 alone, the number of employed nurses increased by 55 percent, as compared with an 8 percent growth in population Intuitively, it would seem that an increased number of nurses would be the solution, but the problem persists nevertheless ω 63.4 percent in 1986.
+Enrollments in nursing schools have also decreased markedly, raising the possibility that fewer nurses than anticipated will be available in the future.

 The reported shortage of hospital nurses exists in the midst of a substantial reduction in hospital inpatient capacity nationally.
-The demand for acute inpatient care in general hospitals has fallen, resulting in 50 million fewer inpatient days in 1986 than in 1981, since 1983, hospitals have closed more than 40,000 beds, and average hospital occupancy rates dropped to 63.4 percent in 1986.3 Enrollments in nursing schools have also decreased markedly, raising the possibility that fewer nurses than anticipated will be available in the future.
+The demand for acute inpatient care in general hospitals has failen, resulting in 50 million fewer inpatient days in 1986 than in 1981.
+Since 1983, hospitals have closed more than 40,000 beds, and average hospital occupancy rates dropped 48

 There is now a contentious debate about whether a shortage of hospital nurses truly exists and about its causes.
 In 1981, the Institute of Medicine was commissioned by Congress to reconcile the evidence of an increased supply of nurses with continued reported shortages.
-The study concluded that the national supply of generalist nurses was adequate for the present and short-term future Cyclical vacancies in positions for hospital nurses were attributed primarily to local labor-market conditions, although shortage of nurses in certain specialties was noted Recommendations were made to the hospital indusary on the need to restructure nursing roles and develop improved financial rewards and opportunities for career advancement in clinical care.5 The National Commission on Nursing made remarkably similar recommendations in 1983.6 But in 1986, the American Hospital Association was again reporting that high vacancy rates in positions for nurses were disrupting hospital care, whereas the U.S. Department of Health and Human Services again concluded that the national supply of nurses was in balance with the demand
+The study concluded that the national supply of generalist nurses was adequate for the present and short-term future \ Cyclical vacancies in positions for hospital nurses were attributed primarily to local labor-market conditions, although i shortage of nurses in certain specialties was noted Recommendations were made to the hospital indusary on the need to restructure nursing roles and develop improved financial rewards and opportunities for career advancement in clinical care.5 The National Commission on Nursing made remarkably similar recommendations in 1983."
+But in 1986, the American Hospital Association was again reporting that high vacancy rates in positions for nurses were disrupting hospital care, whereas the U.S. Department of Health and Human Services again concluded that the national supply of nurses was in balance with the demand